SyncfusionExamples/Laravel-React-RichTextEditor/README.md

 ## Getting started from Laravel Project
+This section describes how to add the React, EJ2 Components from scratch to the Laravel Project.

 ### 1. Install dependencies
-This section describes how to add the React, EJ2

 In the command prompt, run the following commands to install the dependencies.

 If you are cloning the github repository please goto Run the project.